 Amano shrimps need live plants to hide and feed.
 They will feed on these live plants’ dead leaves when there’s a shortage of algae in the tank.
 If there are already tank mates in the preexisting tank, then these plants will help them to hide from them.

 Make sure you turn off the lights when introducing your amano shrimp in a new tank.
 Bright lights can cause stress to your shrimps and will cause them to hide in the plants.
 So make their habitat comfortable and habitable for their ease.

 Final Words On How Many Amano Shrimp Per Gallon

-Even though a 10-gallon tank is sufficient for a troupe of 5 Amano shrimps, you shouldn’t put your shrimp under such conditions.
+Even though a 10-gallon tank is sufficient for a troupe of five amano shrimps, you shouldn’t put your shrimp under such conditions.
 Surviving and thriving, as I said earlier, are two different things.
 Make sure the ratio of a gallon per shrimp is at least 3:1.
-That means you can keep 5 shrimps in a 20-gallon tank.
+That means you can keep five shrimps in a 20-gallon tank.